The Canopy Project

 5. Trees ease the mind during stressful times

-If we continue to destroy the environment, we’ll be in very stressful living conditions: droughts, massive storms, pandemics, floods.
-But trees have a double effect on society — fighting climate change while relieving stress.
+If we continue to destroy the environment, we’ll be living in very stressful conditions: droughts, massive storms, pandemics, floods.
+But trees have a double effect on society: fighting climate change while relieving stress.

 Spending just a few minutes outdoors can reduce blood pressure, relieve stress and build a stronger immune system.
-But there are benefits even from viewing nature from a window, like increased job satisfaction
+But there are even benefits from viewing nature from a window, like increased job satisfaction.

 It’s going to take more than reforestation